Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 Am I affected if I am in an SMSF with a balance over $3m?

 The thresholds are applied to individual balances, not the fund balance.
 If you are the only member, then yes, but if there are other members then only if your member balance, when added to the super balances you have in any other funds, is over $3m at 30 June 2027.
-Note that the measure commences on 1st July 2026 but you will only be affected if your balance is over the threshold at the end of the year.

 Is every super fund member with more than $3m subjected to this tax?